-In women who have placenta previa and have had a cesarean delivery in a previous pregnancy.
-Incidence of placenta accreta increases from about 10% if they have had one cesarean delivery to > 60% if they have had > 4 cesarean deliveries.
+In women who have placenta previa, the risk of placenta accreta increases from about 10% if they have had one cesarean delivery to > 60% if they have had > 4 cesarean deliveries.
 For women without placenta previa, having had a previous cesarean delivery increases risk very slightly (< 1% for up to 4 cesarean deliveries).

 Other risk factors include the following:

-During delivery, the disorder is suspected if
+During delivery, placenta accreta is suspected if

 When placenta accreta is suspected, laparotomy with preparation for large-volume hemorrhage is required.